michaelhasey/Archi_Base/README.md

 <br>

-To run Archi-Base, follow the instructions and steps within the provided notebook below
+To run Archi-Base, follow the instructions and steps within the provided notebook in the repo.

 ```
-2_Scraper_Predictor_Model.ipynb
+1_models/2_Scraper_Predictor_Model.ipynb
 ```
 <br>